VaclavTuma/MobileProjectVaclavTumaV2/readme.md

-# Mobile App with information about castles in the Czech republic
+# Mobile App with information about the castles in the Czech republic

 I have chosen this project, because I wanted to show, how some beautiful castles back home looks like.